bthate/genocide/docs/admin.rst

  >>> o.key
  'value'

-It's a way of programming with objects, replacing OOP.
-It works because the object library is 2 characters long and using the, now generic, method is not too much typing.
+A way of programming with objects, replacing OOP., it works because the object library is 2 characters long and using the, now generic, method is not too much typing.

-It's a way of programming with objects, replacing OOP.
+it's a way of programming with objects, replacing OOP.
 Not object-oriented programming, but object programming.
 If you are used to functional programming you'll like it (or not) ;]

 OLIB has the following modules: